dbt-labs/corp/dbt_style_guide.md

 - Consistency is key!
 Use the same field names across models where possible.
 Example: a key to the `customers` table should be named `customer_id` rather than `user_id`.

+## Model Configurations

+- Model configurations at the [folder level](https://docs.getdbt.com/reference/model-configs#configuring-directories-of-models-in-dbt_projectyml) should be considered (and if applicable, applied) first.
+- More specific configurations should be applied at the model level [using one of these methods](https://docs.getdbt.com/reference/model-configs#apply-configurations-to-one-model-only).
+- Models within the `marts` folder should be materialized as `table` or `incremental`.
+  - By default, `marts` should be materialized as `table` within `dbt_project.yml`.
+  - If switching to `incremental`, this should be specified in the model's configuration.

+## Testing

+- At a minimum, `unique` and `not_null` tests should be applied to the expected primary key of each model.

 ## CTEs